 Why do you want to teach mathematics?

-Recently, I was asked by a close friend to describe times in my life where I have felt “alive”—excited, motivated, happy, or generally fulfilled by what I was doing.
+Recently, a close friend asked me to describe times in my life when I have felt “alive”—excited, motivated, happy, or generally fulfilled by what I was doing.
 These experiences, she assured me, would help me to see my strengths and better understand the types of careers in which I would be most successful.
 Reflecting on these times led me to completely alter my current career path toward economic academia in pursuit of a career that is better suited to my strengths in leadership and my desire to invest in the lives of others.
-While there are many times in my life where I felt “alive”, there are two specific experiences that illustrate an especially clear picture of why I feel called to education.
+While there are many times in my life where I felt “alive”, two specific experiences illustrate an especially clear picture of why I feel called to education.

-Perhaps the most challenging of these experiences came during the summer of 2008 when I spent five weeks living in Quito, Ecuador working in a school for underprivileged, orphaned, and mentally/physically disabled children.
-I knew I wanted to travel to a spanish-speaking country and volunteer in some capacity, but I had no idea what I was getting myself into when I stepped off the plane into Quito.
-I lived with an Ecuadorian family who spoke no English and spent the weekdays working at Fundacion Esperanza (Camp Hope Ecuador), where I was assigned to assistant-teach first grade in the morning and work with children with Cerebral Palsy in the afternoon.
-Though I could speak Spanish conversationally, it was quite a shock to be put in front of a classroom of children and expected to teach (in Spanish and often without the lead teacher or an assigned lesson plan).
+Perhaps the most challenging of these experiences came during the summer of 2008 when I spent five weeks living in Quito, Ecuador, and working in a school for underprivileged, orphaned, and mentally/physically disabled children.
+I knew I wanted to travel to a Spanish-speaking country and volunteer in some capacity.
+But, I was not prepared for what lie ahead of me in Quito.
+I lived with an Ecuadorian family who spoke no English and spent the weekdays working at Fundación Esperanza (Camp Hope Ecuador), where I helped teach first grade in the morning and worked with children with Cerebral Palsy in the afternoon.
+Though I could speak Spanish conversationally, I experienced quite a shock when my duties put me in front of a classroom of children.
+Fundación Esperanza expected me to teach and not “just” teach, but teach in Spanish and often without the lead teacher or an assigned lesson plan.
 But wow--it was an incredible experience.
-I was actively investing in the lives of these children, and I could see real progress (albeit small) in their language skills and desire to learn after only five weeks.
-They looked to me for knowledge and even companionship, and it was incredibly rewarding to be able to give that to them.
-Even with the challenges posed by unmotivated or misbehaving children, I felt that I was able to adapt and give something back to each student in the class.
-When I think back to my time in Ecuador, I remember feeling “full” and “complete”--as if there was nowhere in the world that I should be than with these kids.
-At the end of day, as exhausted as I was, I always felt completely alive--as if I had done something real that made a difference in the lives of those Ecuadorian children.
+I actively invested in the lives of these children.
+I could see real progress (albeit small) in their language skills and desire to learn after only five weeks.
+They looked to me for knowledge and even companionship.
+I felt incredibly honored to give them skills they can use the rest of their lives and memories that I hope, like I do, they will cherish forever. .
+Even with the challenges posed by unmotivated or misbehaving children, I felt like I successfully adapted and gave something back to each student in the class.
+When I think back to my time in Ecuador, I remember feeling “full” and “complete”--as if Iwas exactly where I should be -- with these kids, changing their lives.
+At the end of day, exhaustion weighing me down, I always felt completely alive--as if I did something real that made a difference in the lives of the kids who impacted my life in ways they will never truly understand.